Composing Your Written Commentary

 Important Note: When pasting text into the textbox, select the "Paste as plain text" instead of "Paste" with your mouse.

 Your written commentary cannot be provided as a linked document.
-The only links permitted within the textbox are for your artifacts.

 The font used for text entry is standard for all textboxes.
 Changes to font size or style (such as adding boldface, underlining or italics) are not permitted.

 The Task Overview section of the task requirements indicates the maximum number of characters you may include in your task response.
 The maximum character count may differ by task.